Darkness4/blog/pages/blog/2023-12-14-about-gentoo-linux/page.md

 - [Ubuntu](https://ubuntu.com/), as my first OS installed by my big brother.
 Used frequently in 2012.
 Didn't know anything about the "insides" of Linux.
 I just installed Linux games through the Ubuntu software center and played flash games.
 Switched to Windows two years after that.
 Was a great experience, but couldn't play good games on Linux at the time (even with Wine).
 - [Kali Linux](https://www.kali.org) in 2018, installed by myself as a script kiddy (literally) on my new gaming desktop.
 Worked surprisingly well and learn some stuff about hacking and programming.
 Still didn't learn the internals of Linux (kernel, bootloader, etc...).
 Used at school.
 - [MX Linux](https://mxlinux.org) in 2020.
 Was great, but feels off, like the system was bloated (even if Kali was even more bloated).
 - [Debian](https://www.debian.org) in the same year, cleaned everything, started learning Linux seriously.
 Since it was my first year at engineering school, I've learned C programming (with syscalls and stuff), which means I understood what a software is, and what a library is.
-It was the OS I used the most, but I've has to switch to the unstable branch of Debian.
+It was the OS I used the most, but I had to switch to the unstable branch of Debian.
 - [Fedora](https://fedoraproject.org) in 2023 on my new gaming/work desktop which was a computer built by myself.
 The experience was reaaaally smooth and the best, especially since I've had an NVIDIA card and proprietary drivers for Wi-Fi and Ethernet.
-It's probably the OS that I recommend for new users.
+It's probably the first OS that I would recommend for new users.

-Let's talk about the last operating system I used and the context in which I find myself in 2023.
+Let's talk about Fedora, the last operating system I used and the context in which I find myself in 2023.
 In 2023, I've started remote working for a startup.
 I'm doing Software Development for Web3, HPC and DevOps, which means this includes:

 - Programming from low level to high level for work.
 - Forking projects and installing it to test it locally.
 - Lot of windows with lots of SSH connections and documentation alongside.
-- Kubernetes at home.
+- Self-hosted Kubernetes.

 Outside of work, that includes:

 - Gaming.
 - Testing open-source projects and contributing to it.
 - Recreational programming from hackathon to simply start new projects.
+- Youtube, movies and anime.
+A bit of streaming for a remote cinema between friends (via Secure Reliable Transport, yo!).

 Which adds constraints:

-- Difficult dependency management with the libraries
+- Difficult dependency management with the libraries: always the latest, no instability allowed, full customization and easy repair.
-- Have to install a lot of software inside `/usr/local`
+- Have to install a lot of software inside `/usr/local`.
-- Having to compile everything by hand
+- Having to compile everything by hand.

 Which leads me to switch to Gentoo in the same year.
-This is all so that I can do programming **in peace**: having full control over what is installed and what is running.
+This is all so that I can do programming and troubleshooting **in peace**: having full control over what is installed and what is running.
 F- SystemD (why the f- do you handle DNS?!).
+F- Debian for pushing patches too slowly (even on unstable).

-At the same time, to judge Gentoo Linux, I've installed Void Linux on my laptop.
+At the same time, to be able to compare Gentoo Linux with a rolling release binary OS, I've installed Void Linux on my laptop.

 ## A small review of Void Linux, a SystemD-less binary OS

-I used Void Linux for a very short time, but it was enough to tell me it is worse than Arch Linux.
+I used Void Linux for a very short time, but it was enough to tell me it is not good.

 I know some people may say that the packing ecosystem of Void Linux is more "healthy", but the packaging software sucks hard.